 - a.
 Assignment of excessive or unreasonable work tasks that are not related to the resident's misbehavior; - b.
 Denial of meals or hydration; - c.
 Denial of sleep; - d.
 Denial of shelter, clothing, or essential personal needs; - e.
 Denial of essential program services; - f.
 Verbal abuse, ridicule, or humiliation; - g.
 Manual holds, chemical restraints, or mechanical restraints when not used appropriately by adequately trained staff in accordance with policy, RCCL rules and regulations and all applicable guidelines as emergency safety interventions; - h.
-Denial of contact, communication and visits with approved family members and other visiting resources. - i.
-Seclusion, when not used appropriately and in accordance with policy and RCCL rules and regulations and all applicable guidelines as an emergency safety intervention; - j.
-Children in care shall not be permitted to participate in the behavior management of other children or to discipline other children, except as part of an organized therapeutic self-governing program in keeping with accepted standards of practice that is conducted in accordance with written policy and by designated staff. - 2.9 Behavior Management shall be used in accordance with the child's Individual Service Plan (ISP), agency policies and procedures, and licensing rules and regulations. - 2.10 Referrals to Law Enforcement, including the Department of Juvenile Justice (DJJ), local police or sheriff's departments, and the juvenile court, may not be a part of the routine Behavior Management Plan.
+Denial of contact, communication and visits with approved family members and other visiting resources. - Seclusion, when not used appropriately and in accordance with policy and RCCL rules and regulations and all applicable guidelines as an emergency safety intervention; - j.
+Children in care shall not be permitted to participate in the behavior management of other children or to discipline other children, except as part of an organized therapeutic self-governing program in keeping with accepted standards of practice that is conducted in accordance with written policy and by designated staff. - k.
+The threat of or insinuation of removing the custody of a youth's biological child should not be used as a form of behavior management.
+Threats of removal of custody of biological children in care or placement creates fear and anger. - 2.9 Behavior Management shall be used in accordance with the child's Individual Service Plan (ISP), agency policies and procedures, and licensing rules and regulations. - 2.10 Referrals to Law Enforcement, including the Department of Juvenile Justice (DJJ), local police or sheriff's departments, and the juvenile court, may not be a part of the routine Behavior Management Plan.
 Law Enforcement should be used only for emergencies when the Behavior Management Plan is unsuccessful.
 Calming measures, preventive and behavior management strategies identified for the child must be utilized without success before Law Enforcement is involved.
-If appropriate, an emergency safety intervention must also be utilized without success before Law Enforcement is appropriate only if the child's behaviors escalate to the point of exceeding the ability of properly trained staff to manage the child safely and the issues poses a physical danger to the child, staff, or other children.
+If appropriate, an emergency safety intervention must also be utilized without success before Law Enforcement is involved.
+Intervention by Law Enforcement is appropriate only if the child's behaviors escalate to the point of exceeding the ability of properly trained staff to manage the child safely and the issues poses a physical danger to the child, staff, or other children.